kdy1/swc/spack/README.md

 # Ideas

+We need a way to make reference to module unique

 ## Avoiding requires

 We can merge all modules without side effects into a single file without hard work.